autoplot/documentation/javadoc/org/das2/stream/Sonifier.md

+# org.das2.stream.Sonifier

-# org.das2.stream.Sonifierdemo code that shows how a das2stream can be piped to an audiosystem.
+demo code that shows how a das2stream can be piped to an audiosystem.

-Sonifier( )
+# Sonifier( )

 ***